Dear All,

 as cards.
 Various different style questions are very important

-for older children, such as "What doesn't belong?", "What is the
+for older children, such as "What doesn't belong?", "What is

 common theme?", Multiple Choice, Jeopardy, etc.